- Tokyo Marathon, Japan

-The marathon has been run in Tokyo for more than 35 years, but until 2006 the event was reserved for elite male runners.
-Since its relaunch in 2007, Japan's largest marathon event has been open to all amateur runners.
+Marathon has been run in Tokyo for more than 35 years, but until 2006 the event was reserved for elite male runners.
+Since its relaunch in 2007, what has since become Japan's largest marathon event is also open to all amateur runners.
 To get one of the approximately 36,000 starting places, however, you need luck and therefore often several attempts.

 What makes the Tokyo Marathon special

 The Tokyo Marathon is the perfect mixture of city sightseeing and getting to know a foreign but cosmopolitan culture.
-Thousands of marathon fans line the route as it runs in a star shape through Tokyo, passing all the major landmarks along the way.
-Many of the spectators are dressed up in colourful costumes and cheer on the athletes: "ganbatte kudasaiiiii!" - "don't give up"!
-Also perfect for the athletes: the tight network of aid stations along the course.
+Thousands of marathon fans line the route during the race, which runs through Tokyo in a star shape and passes all the major sights along the way.
+Many of the spectators are dressed up in colorful costumes and cheer on the athletes: "ganbatte kudasaiiiii!" - "don't give up!
+Also perfect for the athletes: the tight network of aid stations along the route.

 - Date: annually in the first half of April